geany/geany-plugins/geanygendoc/docs/manual.rst

-If you are impatient, you will probably want to discover the `user interface in Geany`_ first; but if you have the time to discover the tool, take a look at the `design`_ and learn how GeanyGenDoc works and how you can take the most of it.
+If you are impatient, you will probably want to discover the `user interface in Geany`_ first; but if you have the time to discover the tool, take a look at the `design`_ and learn how GeanyGenDoc works and how you can make the most of it.

 .. contents::